-- 23 Oral presentation abstracts - 42 Poster abstracts
+- Oral presentation abstracts

+- 42 Poster abstracts

+- 52 Guide to Embassy Suites and meeting spaces

 This pond in a city park wetland restoration area was intended to be much smaller.
 But the beavers downstream decided to dam it up into something bigger, and went to work on the alders and Oregon ash (below).